drico90/drico90/README.md

 Hello 👋, I'm Adriano!
 Passionate about technology and student of Python and Data from Brazil.

-🌱 I'm currently studying SQL, NoSQL Python and data engineering concepts Computing at Digital Innovation One(https://web.dio.me/users/adn_soaressantos)
+🌱 I'm currently studying SQL, NoSQL Python and data engineering concepts Computing at Digital Innovation One.

 🔭 I'm looking for my first opportunity as a Python Jr developer.
 My dream is to work on developing friendly and intuitive solutions that facilitate the use of technology.